etiennetremel/ai-generated-blog/content/posts/bridging-the-developer-experience-gap-why-your-internal-platform-needs-more-than-just-tech.md

 summary = 'Building an effective Internal Developer Platform requires focusing on developer experience (DX), not just technology.
-Treat the platform like a product, engage with developers, and invest in documentation and support to bridge the DX gap.' draft = 'false' model = 'google-vertex:gemini-2.5-pro-preview-03-25' tags = ["internal developer platform", "developer experience", "platform engineering", "devops", "dx"]
+Treat the platform like a product, engage with developers, and invest in documentation and support to bridge the DX gap.' draft = 'false' model = 'google-vertex:gemini-2.5-pro-preview-03-25' tags = ["internal developer platform", "developer experience", "platform engineering"]
 +++

 Internal Developer Platforms (IDPs) promise to streamline development, but many fall short.
 Why?
 Often, it's because they focus solely on technology, neglecting the crucial human element: the developer experience (DX).
 This post explores why a tech-only approach isn't enough and how to bridge the DX gap for a truly effective platform.